xclusivfred/simple_shell/README.md

+# Simple_Shell
-# project by Alfredo Kalu Orie and Princewill Kalu Orie.
+### project by Alfredo Kalu Orie and Princewill Kalu Orie on simple shell.